 We like making our muffins with fresh pumpkin puree, but this is a personal preference.
 Using fresh pumpkin puree makes these muffins extremely tender and moist.

 Usually, fresh pumpkin puree contains more liquids which make these muffins extra moist and melt in your mouth delicious.
 However, canned pumpkin puree will give you pretty much the same result.

 Store these muffins at room temperature.
 Make sure that you store the muffins in an airtight container so they won’t dry out.

 Freeze these muffins after they cooled completely in an airtight freezer-friendly container for up to 3 months, some people find the cupcake tastes better after freezing it.

-Toppings- these muffins can be topped with crumble topping (or streusel topping), cream cheese frosting, cinnamon buttercream frosting, or maple cream cheese frosting.
+Toppings- these muffins can be topped with cream cheese frosting, cinnamon buttercream frosting, or maple cream cheese frosting.
 Use your favorite toppings that you like to make the most!

-Add-ins- make this recipe your own and add your favorite muffins add-ins: chocolate chips, chopped walnuts, chopped pecans, chocolate chunks, banana slices, chopped fruit, etc.
+Add-ins- make this recipe your own and add your favorite muffins add-ins: chopped walnuts, chopped pecans, chocolate chunks, banana slices, chopped fruit, etc.

 We like to serve the muffins as is with our morning coffee or tea on the side.
 There are many ways to upgrade your muffins:

 Spread- spread these muffins with peanut butter, almond butter, pecan butter, or even pumpkin butter!